Hail, Hero!: Production

+David Miller initially rejected Douglas for the part.
+Douglas's biographer, Marc Eliot, recounts that Miller was not initially aware he was Kirk Douglas's son.
+When Michael Douglas's agent told him about that, with his client's knowledge, it "resonated with Miller and not necessarily in a positive way" as Miller had negative experiences with the father when directing him in Lonely Are the Brave.
+Douglas Eliot writes that Michael was chosen for the part "perhaps to make amends," to end what he felt was an industry-wide ban instigated by Kirk, or perhaps because he felt Michael was best for the role.

+Douglas was frequently asked whether his father had helped him get the role, which he denied, saying that he was cast on the strength of his performance in the CBS Playhouse drama The Experiment, and such questions "visibly annoyed him."
+Kirk Douglas denied that he played a role in the casting of his son.
+However in a 1970 interview, after appearing in another failed movie, Adam at Six A.M., Michael said "Of course it's helped being the son of Kirk Douglas."
+The relationship, he said, "gets you past the front door but can't get the job for you.
+That's up to you."

 Gordon Lightfoot contributed two songs to the soundtrack, the title song (co-written with Jerome Moross) and "Wherefore And Why", an "alternate, slightly faster take" of the first track of Did She Mention My Name?
 No soundtrack album was released.

 A key scene in the film was changed shortly before the film's release.
 In both the novel and the film, "Carl spends his last night at home painting the side of his father's barn with a Pop war mural—flowers, bombs, flaming planes and an American flag in which hearts have replaced the stars.
 In the novel (and in the film before it was ... re-edited), Carl's mother ... and father joined him in this act of affirmation."

+Deirdre Flynn, daughter of Errol Flynn, who then was working as a stunt performer, was Douglas's stand-in during filming of the movie.